 Sponsors vary in roles and definition depending on the program.
 The following programs use sponsors in a variety of ways:

-Alcoholics Anonymous focuses on the primary role of a sponsor being to help the person stay sober.
+Alcoholics Anonymous focuses on the primary role of a sponsor is to help the person stay sober.
 Sponsors are encouraged to do whatever is possible to help new members stay sober.

 Narcotics Anonymous sponsors must be willing to build special, supportive relationships with people in recovery.